The age of creativity is dawning.

 Beyond partial optimization to bold visions of future civilization

 Are we really living in an explicitly understandable, rigidly arranged world?
 Is our world simply the sum of each subject, industry, and organization?
 The history of academia stemmed from Greek philosophy roughly 2600 years ago in the search for omniscient wisdom based on ‘arkhē’, the root of everything.
-After Descartes in the Middle Ages, academia diverged into natural sciences, social sciences and humanities.
+In the Modern Age, after Descartes, academia diverged into natural sciences, social sciences and humanities.
 Each branch differentiated further and deepened within themselves, to try to understand the world through the summation of the parts.
 As a result, academia nowadays feels more like tightly guarded tiny silos.

 Although the fragmentation of academia succeeded in the partial analysis of the world, the dynamic pursuit of an overarching world thesis has been missing.
 Academic compartmentalization seems to have rendered the universal dynamism of our humanity vulnerable.
 Despite the impressive progress of convenient technologies, a future where humans are treated mechanically as a mere part of a system will never satisfy us.